Forecasting the Evolving Composition of Inbound Tourism Demand: A Bayesian Compositional Time Series Approach Using Platform Booking Data: Discussion

 \subsection{Limitations}

 Several limitations should be acknowledged.
-First, our data capture only Airbnb bookings, which represent a subset of total accommodation demand.
+First, the series are indexed by booking month rather than check-in or stay month.
+The paper therefore forecasts the composition of reservations made in each month, not realized arrivals or stays.
+Booking composition is likely a useful leading indicator of market mix, but the mapping to realized tourism demand need not be one-to-one when lead times change.
+Second, our data capture only Airbnb bookings, which represent a subset of total accommodation demand.
 Origin compositions may differ for hotel guests or visitors staying with friends and relatives.
-Second, the forecast evaluation period coincides with pandemic recovery, which may not be representative of normal forecasting conditions.
-Third, we do not incorporate exogenous predictors such as exchange rates, flight capacity, or visa policies, which could potentially improve forecast accuracy.
-Fourth, the aggregation to regional destinations obscures within-region heterogeneity that may be important for local destination managers.
+Third, the forecast evaluation period coincides with pandemic recovery, which may not be representative of normal forecasting conditions.
+Fourth, the empirical evaluation focuses primarily on point accuracy, with prediction intervals shown illustratively rather than through a full calibration analysis using log scores, coverage, or Aitchison-based forecast metrics.
+Fifth, the benchmark set covers strong operational baselines but does not exhaust the space of multivariate or compositional alternatives.
+Sixth, we do not incorporate exogenous predictors such as exchange rates, flight capacity, or visa policies, which could potentially improve forecast accuracy.
+Seventh, the aggregation to regional destinations obscures within-region heterogeneity that may be important for local destination managers.